olbrichattila/galleryorganiser/README.md

 filesplitter --src=./sourcedir --dst=./destinationdir

 alternatively from golang:

 go run .--src=./sourcedir --dst=./destinationdir

-The utility will not overwrite, but skip existing file, so ther is a fast way to continue where you left off, unless you switch overwrite on filesplitter --src=./sourcedir --dst=./destinationdir --overwrite
+The utility will not overwrite, but skip existing file, so there is a fast way to continue where you left off, unless you switch overwrite on.

+filesplitter --src=./sourcedir --dst=./destinationdir --overwrite

 ```